-- Parents should be encouraged not to pay by cash, but to use the means that cost the Centre least (online) - All cash payments must be receipted immediately. - All payments must be recorded immediately in the Cash Book. - Fee payments must be reconciled weekly against Hubhello payment records. - Fee payments must be reconciled monthly against bank account statements (deposits and online payments)
+- Parents are not allowed to pay by cash. - All payments must be paid on line transfer or by cheque. - All payments must be receipted immediately. - Fee payments must be reconciled weekly against Hubhello payment records. - Fee payments must be reconciled monthly against bank account statements (deposits and online payments)